 Knowing Ecology vs Environment will become easier if we understand ecology meaning and environment meaning.
 Ecology is a study of the biosphere, whereas ecosystems are created by the interconnections between the living organisms and the physical environments they inhabit which can be water, land, or air.
 Ecosystems need a source of energy i.e. light from the sun enables them to be able to work.

 Reiter used the word ‘Ecology’ in the year 1865 and Ernst Hackel explained it more profoundly in the year 1869.
 Ecology is the study of relationships between living organisms (plants, animals, bacteria, humans) and the environment.
-Its major components are individual or organisms, species, population, community, ecosystem and biosphere.
-All of the components are interrelated and can be determined on the basis of composition and distribution of a variety of resources like heat, sunlight, nutrients and water.
+Its major components are individual or organisms, species, population, community, ecosystem, and biosphere.
+All of the components are interrelated and can be determined on the basis of the composition and distribution of a variety of resources like heat, sunlight, nutrients and water.

 (Image to be added soon)

-Environment is the totality of surroundings that we live in.
+Environment is the totality of the surroundings that we live in.
 It is the combination of physical and biological components such as animals, plants, air, water, sunlight; we can study the effect of all organisms and the effects of their way of living on the environment.
 Climate and weather changes take place due to different impacts on the environment and hence can alter the natural cycles.

 As a result, if a healthy environment is disturbed, there can be disturbance in ecology too as disturbances in various ecosystems take place.
 Due to too hot/too cold or humid conditions, organisms may not survive and there can be decrease in the population, community or species.
 For example, when an uncontrollable wild forest fire, bush fire or grassland fire takes place, many living organisms including plants, animals and vegetation may die and result in the loss of an ecosystem.
 It ultimately affects the ecology.
 This is how we can portray the difference between environmental biology and ecology.